joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

 - The `.gitlab-ci.yml` file and the local file must be on the same branch.
 - You can't include local files through Git submodules paths.
-- `include` configuration is always evaluated based on the location of the file containing the `include` keyword, not the project running the pipeline.
-If a [nested `include`](includes.md#use-nested-includes) is in a configuration file in a different project, `include: local` checks that other project for the file.
+- All [nested includes](includes.md#use-nested-includes) are executed in the scope of the project containing the configuration file with the `include` keyword, not the project running the pipeline.
+  You can use local, project, remote, or template includes.

 #### `include:project`